 Flight of the Adamastor

 From the local news article it was determined that the Adamastor had set out from Chukchan in 3111 bound for the Barnard’s Loop area on a mission for Azimuth Biochemicals.
 It was heading along a path through HIP 39748 and HIP 33386 and was expected to travel 370 Ly.
 The Adamastor log indicated that the first stop was at a system with a single K class star with 11 other bodies.
-A Listening Post was found in Synuefe XE-Y C17-7 that matches this (at this time the message from the Listening Post has not been decoded).
+A Listening Post was found in Synuefe XE-Y C17-7 that matches this and gives a distance which matches up with the distance to the Coalsack (though no direction).

 It is believed that the message at the Listening Post caused the Adamastor to be redirected to the Coalsack Nebula to Site 23B in Musca Dark Region PJ-P B6-1 (which is a system that matches the description in the Adamastor message on 30 10 3111).
 Site 23B had discovered a crashed Thargoid Ship with an alien artefact – believed to be either a Thargoid Probe or Sensor.
 This was placed aboard the Adamastor for delivery back to Azimuth Biochemicals at an unknown location.
 As this was an early contact with Thargoid Technology they did not have sufficient shielding to prevent the alien technology interfering with the ship.
 As the Adamastor was travelling through HIP 69200 Professor Carver from the Site 23 expedition left the Adamastor in a Sidewinder in an attempt to escape, as she believed the Adamastor was doomed.
 Her crash can be found in this system.
 HIP 69200 is the system referenced in the 31 10 3111 log on the Adamastor, it is 178 Ly from Chukchan, which matches the ‘1..
 Ly’ part of the message, and is at the end of a path going through Chukchan and the systems named in Galnet.